Mike Tsang

-Mike Tsang Pei-tak (曾比特; born 7 November 1993), better known simply as Mike, is a Hong Kong singer, who burst onto the music scene when his debut single "I Am Not Even" (我不如) topped three of Hong Kong's five broadcaster music charts in 2021, a feat very few newcomers have accomplished.
+Mike Tsang Pei-tak (曾比特; born 7 November 1993), better known simply as Mike, is a Hong Kong singer, who burst onto the music scene when his debut single "I Am Not Good Enough" (我不如) topped three of Hong Kong's five broadcaster music charts in 2021, a feat very few newcomers have accomplished.
 Debuting under the Universal Music Hong Kong label, Tsang went on to win several new artist awards, and in 2024, Outstanding Singer Awards in both the RTHK Top Ten Chinese Gold Songs Awards and Metro Radio Hits Music Awards ceremonies.

 He was able to break into the highly competitive non-Cantonese-speaking Chinese mainland market when only in his second year, and in 2023, held his first concert tour spanning nine Chinese cities from Shanghai and Chengdu to the Greater Bay Area.
-In 2024, Tsang was further introduced to Southeast Asian and Taiwanese audiences when he sang for Wong Kar-wai's Blossoms Shanghai and TVB's Happy Ever After?, with both drama songs topping streaming charts for the first time in mainland China, Taiwan, Singapore and Malaysia.
+In 2024, Tsang was further introduced to Southeast Asian and Taiwanese audiences when he sang for Wong Kar-wai's Blossoms Shanghai and TVB's Happily Ever After?, with both drama songs topping streaming charts for the first time in mainland China and Taiwan / Singapore / Malaysia respectively.

+Tsang joined Emperor Entertainment Group in late 2025 and went on to take part in the highly prestigious Opening Ceremony of the 15th National Games of China.
+No stranger to national performances, Tsang often represented Hong Kong in stage collaborations with singers from the Mainland, Taiwan and Macau.
+By 2026, he was regularly singing in Cantopop on Chinese national television, whether in CMG galas or top notch music shows such as Singer and Infinity and Beyond.